julien040/anyquery/website/src/content/recipes/how-to-use-prql-to-query-a-sqlite-database.md

 ## Enabling PRQL in Anyquery

+First, install the `prqlc` CLI tool by following the instructions on the [PRQL website](https://prql-lang.org/book/project/integrations/prqlc-cli.html#installation).

-First, let's open Anyquery in PRQL mode.
+Then, let's open Anyquery in PRQL mode.
 You can do this by passing the `--prql` flag when starting Anyquery:

 ```bash
 anyquery --prql